minio/docs/source/operations/concepts/erasure-coding.rst

 MinIO Erasure Coding is a data redundancy and availability feature that allows MinIO deployments to automatically reconstruct objects on-the-fly despite the loss of multiple drives or nodes in the cluster.
 Erasure Coding provides object-level healing with significantly less overhead than adjacent technologies such as RAID or replication.

-MinIO splits each new object into data and parity blocks, where parity blocks support reconstruction of missing or corrupted data blocks.
+MinIO shards each new object into data and parity blocks, where parity blocks support reconstruction of missing or corrupted data blocks.
 MinIO writes these blocks to a single :ref:`erasure set <minio-ec-erasure-set>` in the deployment.
 Since erasure set drives are striped across the server pool, a given node contains only a portion of data or parity blocks for each object.
 MinIO can therefore tolerate the loss of multiple drives or nodes in the deployment depending on the configured parity and deployment topology.